International and local Lutheran mission partners

 An extension of the partnership support with the Lutheran Church in Malaysia, has been and continues through support for their mission partnership in theological training for the pastors and ministry leaders in Myanmar, particularly through the Myanmar Lutheran Church.

 Myanmar Lutheran Church (MLC) was founded on 1 March 1998 with the support of the Lutheran Church in Malaysia and Singapore.
-There were five members (Rev Dr Andrew Mang Lone, his wife and three children) in the founding Church.
+There were five members (Rev Dr Andrew Mang Lone now Bishop, his wife and three children) in the founding Church.
 Today there are nearly 3500 members, 17 ordained pastors, 23 evangelists, 14 congregations and multifaceted ministries – an orphanage, Radio Bible Ministry, Riverbank ministry, healing ministry, student hostel ministry, organic farming project, Christian training program and new church planting program.

 The ministry began initially to serve the Khumi ethnic group.
 However, now the ministry also incorporates people from the Asho Chin, Rakhine, Hakha Chin, Burmese, Karin groups with services conducted in Burmese.
 The MLC is represented in three districts (Yangon, Paletwa and Miza) through 14 congregations.